Klazomenai/github-repos/README.md

-## Repositories
 GitHub repositories defined in Terraform.

-The Organisation must already exist prior to `terraform plan`.
-Initial example is self defining.
+## Prerequisited
+ - Define your Organisation (can't be defined in Terraform).

-Follow the [Managing GitHub with Terraform](https://www.hashicorp.com/blog/managing-github-with-terraform) instructions for creating your tokens.
+ - Follow the [Managing GitHub with Terraform](https://www.hashicorp.com/blog/managing-github-with-terraform) instructions for creating your tokens.

-Clone this repo, add your Organizationa and start creating repositories.
+ - Clone this repo and start adding repositories.

+## Defining Repositories

 ## Exports
 Ensure the following are defined in your environment.